residence permit

 immigration office

-Embark on a seamless journey by expertly navigating "immigration policies in Germany" for a smooth transition and successful integration.
+Embark on a seamless journey by expertly navigating immigration policies in Germany for a smooth transition and successful integration into the German business ecosystem.

 Germany classifies residence titles based on the duration of stay and the country's intended purpose (including business activities).
 These include: